ibm-cloud-docs/appid/faq.md

     </tr>
     <tr>
       <td>How do you store keys?</td>
       <td>Keys are generated, encrypted with a master key that is specific to each region, and then stored locally.
-The master keys are stored in {{site.data.keyword.keymanagementserviceshort}}.
-At the storage and middleware levels, there is service level encryption, which means that there is one key for all customers.
-At the app level, each customer has their own encryption key.</td>
+The master keys are stored in [{{site.data.keyword.keymanagementserviceshort}}](/docs/services/key-protect?topic=key-protect-getting-started-tutorial).
+Each region has its own root-of-trust key that is stored in [{{site.data.keyword.keymanagementserviceshort}}](/docs/services/key-protect?topic=key-protect-getting-started-tutorial), which is backed up by HSM.
+Each service instance (tenant) has its own data encryption and token signature keys, which are encrypted by using the region's root-of-key trust.</td>
     </tr>
     <tr>
       <td>What is the key strength that you use?</td>